South Thailand insurgency: Government harassment of suspected insurgents

 The Asian Human Rights Commission accused the military of beating and torturing suspected insurgents by burning their genitals with cigarettes, smashing beer bottles over their knees, and chaining them to dogs.
 Such abuses were alleged to have occurred in October 2006, after the military seized power.

 In December 2006, a group of 20 Muslims, nine men and 11 women aged between two and 55, sought political asylum in Malaysia.
 They claimed that the post-coup regime was more aggressive against civilians and that they were continuously harassed by the army.

 A group of Muslims from Narathiwat who fled to Malaysia in March 2007 claimed that they were escaping intimidation and brutality by the military.
 The group complained that they were beaten and that their sons have been missing or detained since 2005.
 It also claimed that some youths died after they were poisoned during detention.

 In late January 2012, an unknown number of insurgents ambushed a thahan pran base before retreating.
 Rangers chased the insurgents and were fired upon from a pick-up truck.
 The rangers fired back in self-defence resulting in four dead civilians in the truck with others wounded.
 The rangers found AK-47 assault rifles, but also claimed that the four dead civilians were not affiliated with insurgents in any way.
 Soldiers from the 4th army regiment are investigating.
 This killing has angered many Thai Muslims as the four dead persons were mosque leaders (an imam, a moulana, a khatib, and a bilai).

 In early February, the Ministry of Interior proposed a 7.5 million baht compensation payment to all victims of the insurgency including those from the Tak Bai Massacre and the Kru Se Mosque Incident.

 Justice

-Suicide of Khanakorn Pianchana sparked a public criticism in the justice system in deep south of Thailand, a Thai judge who made a suicide attempt in October 2019 and died in his second attempt in 2020, in order to protest against interference by the senior judge.
-At the time of his first suicide attempt, he was a senior judge in the Yala Provincial Court in south Thailand.
-It called for improvement on the justice in Muslim community.
-Judge Khanakorn told the accused, five Muslims, and their family members that he wanted to acquit them due to lack of evidence, but was being forced from above to convict.
+The Suicide of Khanakorn Pianchana sparked widespread public criticism of the justice system in Thailand’s deep south.
+Khanakorn, a Thai judge, attempted suicide in October 2019 and died following a second attempt in 2020, in protest against interference from senior judicial authorities.
+At the time of his first attempt, he was serving as a senior judge at the Yala Provincial Court in south Thailand.
+His actions called attention to the need for reform in the justice system, particularly in Muslim communities.
+Judge Khanakorn told the accused—five Muslims—and their families that he wished to acquit them due to insufficient evidence, but was being pressured by higher authorities to convict.